Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 2) Lack of Repeatability

-There is no audit trail or version control because in manual ClickOps environments or discreet instances it is difficult to maintain a solid ‘paper trail’ of who did what when.
+There is no audit trail or version control.
+In manual ClickOps environments, it is hard to keep a clear record of who did what and when.
 This opaqueness can also lead to confusion and complications, especially when trying to firefight an urgent issue.

 3) Increased Human Errors